Elizabeth A. Kovachevich: Renomination under Reagan

 Kovachevich was nominated by President Ronald Reagan on January 26, 1982, to a seat on the United States District Court for the Middle District of Florida vacated by Judge George C. Young.
 She was confirmed by the United States Senate on March 4, 1982, and received commission on March 9, 1982.
-She served as Chief Judge from 1996 to 2002.
-Kovachevich is based in Tampa, Florida.
+She served as the chief judge from 1996 to 2002.
+Kovachevich is based in Tampa, Florida].
 She assumed senior status on December 14, 2018, her 82nd birthday.